discourse/prometheus_exporter/README.md

 ## Transport concerns

 Prometheus Exporter handles transport using a simple HTTP protocol.
 In multi process mode we avoid needing a large number of HTTP request by using chunked encoding to send metrics.
 This means that a single HTTP channel can deliver 100s or even 1000s of metrics over a single HTTP session to the `/send-metrics` endpoint.
+All calls to `send` and `send_json` on the PrometheusExporter::Client class are **non-blocking** and batched.

 The `/bench` directory has simple benchmark it is able to send through 10k messages in 500ms.